 But many programmes get stuck when it comes to assessing system change.
 The private sector development field has struggled to agree on an approach that programmes can implement and stakeholders can understand.

 However, some mature programmes are starting to assess system change more effectively.
 Building on these emerging practices, this overview paper summarises the approach that programmes can use to assess system changes regularly and practically.

 - develop a system change strategy and intervention plans that lay the groundwork for system change assessment, including how to set system boundaries and how to identify the system changes a programme aims to catalyse

 - an intervention lens focused on changes introduced by specific interventions

 - a helicopter lens that provides a whole system view

 By analysing findings from both lenses, programmes can improve their strategy and report on their contribution to system change.

-- Watch the webinar: A pragmatic approach to assessing system change
+- A pragmatic approach to measuring system change